beauty-bitz/beauty-bitz.github.io/_posts/2025-12-01-best-essential-0ils-for-amazing-hair.md

 ### **2. Are essential oils safe to apply to the scalp?**

 Yes, when diluted properly and patch-tested first.
 Essential oils should *never* be applied undiluted.
+If you take medications or have diagnosed skin conditions, ask a healthcare professional whether essential oils are appropriate for you.

 ### **3. How do I add essential oils to my hair-care routine?**